 Car 85, originally retired in 1938, was the last car to run on Charlotte’s historic streetcar tracks.
 It was later restored in the mid-1990s and ran from South End to Uptown until 2005 when it was replaced by the light rail.

-The Charlotte-Mecklenburg Historic Landmarks Commission owns Car 85 and has committed it to the Lakewood Trolley project upon completion of the track upgrades.
+The Charlotte-Mecklenburg Historic Landmarks Commission owns Car 85 and will now be leasing it to Lakewood Trolley.

-Greg Pappanastos, president of Argos Real Estate Advisors and a member of the Lakewood Trolley board of directors, says they will still need to raise about $650,000 to complete the project.
+Greg Pappanastos, president of Argos Real Estate Advisors and a member of the Lakewood Trolley board of directors, said last year the effort still needed to raise about $650,000 to complete the project.

 That money would cover a depot in Wesley Heights, a terminal at Cedar Street near Bank of America stadium, vehicle preparation, track repairs and equipment and an interior tenant upfit at a Savona Mill building donated by Argos.